 There are active, intermediate, or community punishments for misdemeanor convictions in North Carolina, including Mecklenburg County.
 For a more serious misdemeanor offense, a judge may exercise their discretion by imposing additional terms when handing down their sentence.

 Intermediate punishment involves supervised probation with at least one of the following additional conditions:

 Community punishment does not involve jail time or intermediate punishment.
 Instead, it includes unsupervised or supervised probation or only a fine.
 A judge will sentence you to community punishment for a Class 3, Level 1 misdemeanor.
 When you work with an experienced misdemeanor lawyer for these crimes, you have a greater likelihood of avoiding time in jail.

 Length of a Misdemeanor Punishment

-If you’re convicted of a misdemeanor, then the potential term of incarceration is dictated by the NC misdemeanor sentencing chart, also referred to as a punishment grid.
-On the side of the chart is the class of the misdemeanor: class A1, class 1, class 2, or class 3.
-On the top of the chart is your prior conviction level.
+If you’re convicted of a misdemeanor, then the potential term of incarceration is dictated by the NC Misdemeanor Punishment Chart.
+On the side of the chart is the class of the misdemeanor: Class A1, Class 1, Class 2, or Class 3.
+The top of the chart is your prior conviction level.
 If this is a first offense misdemeanor, your prior record level is Level I. If you have between one and four previous convictions, you are in Level II.
 If you have five or more previous criminal convictions, you are in Level III.

-For each misdemeanor class and prior record level, there is a range of incarceration a judge can sentence you to.
-Depending on your prior criminal history and the facts of your case, you face the following term of punishment for misdemeanors in NC:
+For each misdemeanor class and prior record level, there is a range of incarceration a judge can sentence you to:

-It is important to note that unless the statute for a specific offense says otherwise, the punishment for a person who has no more than three prior convictions is found guilty of a class 3 misdemeanor, shall consist only of community punishment and/or a fine.
+It is important to note that unless the statute for a specific offense says otherwise, the punishment for a person who has no more than three prior convictions and is found guilty of a Class 3 misdemeanor is only a community punishment or a fine.